d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 >
 > For comparison, the Amazon SageMaker Image Classification Algorithm is a supervised learning algorithm that analyzes only whole images, classifying them into one of multiple output categories.
 The Object Detection Algorithm is a supervised learning algorithm that detects and classifies all instances of an object in an image.
 It indicates the location and scale of each object in the image with a rectangular bounding box.
 >
 > Because the semantic segmentation algorithm classifies every pixel in an image, it also provides information about the shapes of the objects contained in the image.
-The segmentation output is represented as an RGB or grayscale image, called a segmentation mask.
+The segmentation output is represented as an RGB or grayscale image, called a *segmentation mask*.
 A segmentation mask is an RGB (or grayscale) image with the same shape as the input image.

 ## Anomaly Detection